graphcore/examples/README.md

 # Graphcore code examples

-This repository contains sample applications, code examples and tutorials for use with Graphcore IPUs.
+This repository contains sample applications and code examples for use with Graphcore IPUs.

 If you are interested in finding out more about Graphcore, including getting preview access to IPUs to run these examples, please register